 Researchers have studied the “shopping high,” discovering observable effects on our brains and bodies when we shop.
-Your body and brain are on that roller coaster with you, and so is the crash afterward.
+Your body and brain are on that spending roller coaster with you, and on the crash afterward.

-Serotonin is associated not only with returning to a state of contentment when it’s disrupted, but also with generosity and other positive, “prosocial” behaviours.”
+Serotonin is associated not only with returning to a state of contentment when it’s disrupted, but also with generosity and other positive, “prosocial behaviours.”
 It could help explain warm feelings about buying a gift after you’ve given it away.
-Cortisol, sometimes referred to as the “stress hormone,” appears to play a part in regretful feelings like guilt and shame — and, potentially, buyer’s remorse.
+Meanwhile, cortisol, sometimes referred to as the “stress hormone,” appears to play a part in regretful feelings like guilt and shame — and, potentially, buyer’s remorse.

 Using imaging technologies, researchers are also uncovering connections between particular parts of the brain and certain emotions — ones that we experience while we shop.
 The graph below shows parts of the brain that activated — that is, experienced increased blood flow — in response to different emotional stimuli, based on functional magnetic resonance imaging (fMRI).

 The question then becomes: Is there a way to spend money that delivers the excitement of shopping and the happiness of a sound purchase, while avoiding the nervous, anxious feeling of a “bad” purchase?
-Can we spend money in a way that maintains our bodies (and personal budgets) in balance, and keeps the roller coaster from crashing too hard?
+Can we engage in mindful spending in a way that maintains our bodies (and personal budget plans) in balance, and keeps the roller coaster from crashing too hard?

 The Interac behavioural science experiment

-At Interac we know Canadians are shifting their spending in order to lift their moods, but also want to stay on a personal budget and avoid debt.
-So we’ve just released new research into the rush of emotional responses that people have when they spend money in the hope of bringing some science to the art of smart shopping.
+At Interac, we know Canadians are shifting their spending in order to lift their moods, but also want to stay on a personal budget and avoid debt.
+So we’ve just released new research into the rush of emotional responses that people have when they spend money in the hope of bringing some science to the art of smart shopping and mindful spending.

 The Interac behavioural science experiment invited 1,088 Canadians to report their emotional reactions to a number of purchases big and small; ones that took place in real life and in a simulated shop.
-Now, in the interests of science (or at least smarter shopping), let’s unpack some key results.
+Now, in the interests of science (or at least mindful spending), let’s unpack some key results

 Happiness, financial independence and sticking to your personal budget